About Us

 • Emergency planning

-The Authority is managed by Chief Port Health Officers, Andrea Smith, 2 full time Officer (Environmental Health Officers), 1 part time Officer, 1 Office Manager, 1 Relief Officer (Environmental Health Officer/Technical Officer.
+The Authority is managed by Chief Port Health Officer Andrea Smith, 2 full time Officers (Environmental Health Officers), 1 part time Officer, 1 Office Manager and 1 Relief Officer (Environmental Health Officer/Technical Officer).